Enhanced Multi-Objective A* Using Balanced Binary Search Trees: Acknowledgment

 \subsection{Experiment 3: City Road Network}

-Finally, we evaluate TOA* and the baselines in the New York City map from a online data set.\footnote{\url{http://www.diag.uniroma1.it//~challenge9/download.shtml}} This data set provides distance ($c_1$) and travel time ($c_2$) for each edge.
-We introduce a third type of cost as follows.
+Finally, we evaluate TOA* and the baselines in the New York City map (a graph with 264,346 vertices and 733,846 edges) from a online data set.\footnote{\url{http://www.diag.uniroma1.it//~challenge9/download.shtml}} This data set provides distance ($c_1$) and travel time ($c_2$) for each edge.
+We introduce a third type of cost as follows (which is deterministic and reproducible).
 Let $deg(v)$ denote the degree (number of adjacent vertices) of $v\in V$, and let $deg(e) := \frac{deg(u)+deg(v)}{2}, e=(u,v)\in E$.
 If $deg(e) \geq 4$, $c_3(e) = 2$, otherwise $c_3(e)=1$.
 The design of $c_3$ is motivated by hazardous material transportation~\cite{erkut2007hazardous}, where the transportation over busy edges can lead to higher risk if leakage happens, and $deg(e)$ is an indicator about how busy an edge is.
-We discuss the results in the caption of Table~\ref{tab:NY3}, { and provide an illustration of the Pareto-optimal solutions in Fig.~\ref{EMOA:fig:NY_pic} in the Appendix.}
+We discuss the results in the caption of Table~\ref{tab:NY3} and provide an illustration of the Pareto-optimal solutions in Fig.~\ref{EMOA:fig:NY_pic} in the Appendix.